njgeorge000158/Crowdfunding-ETL/README.md

 The process is similar for the Contacts DataFrame except that all the data is fused together in a single column requiring step-by-step extrication (see below).

-Snapshots of the transformation of the contacts data set:
+Snapshots of the transformation of the Contacts Data Set:

 ![ETLMiniProjectTable321UpdatedContactsDataFramewithContactID](https://github.com/njgeorge000158/Crowdfunding_ETL/assets/137228821/6b8ecf71-d806-45f8-aa9f-09bb711ef7e4)
 ![ETLMiniProjectTable324UpdatedContactsDataFrameWithName](https://github.com/njgeorge000158/Crowdfunding_ETL/assets/137228821/32608a58-aaee-4e70-946b-f3917368650a)